fz1b/TreeHoleJournal/README.md

 ### Frank Zhou (k2u1b)

-Frank designed and implemented the cards component, card layouts, picture upload to Amazon S3, and user information page.
-He is also the primary author of this document.
+Frank designed and implemented the cards component and screen layout, configured Amazon S3 and connected it to TreeHole to enable picture upload, and created the account info page.
+He was in charge of setting up JIRA as well as setting up documentations, incuding this document.

 ## Project Description: TreeHole